openenclave/openenclave/new_platforms/vscode-extension/README.md

 ## Known Issues

-* SGX is not currently supported
+* SGX is not currently supported.

 ## Release Notes